Teeth Crowns

 • Step 5: After the shell solidifies, it is polished from your mouth.

-• Step 6: The dentist attaches a post or base on which to affix the crown.
+• Step 6: The dentist attaches a post or base to affix the crown.
 If decay is underneath that area, a core build-up is placed under that area before attaching the post or base.

 What Factors Affect the Lifespan of Your Dental Crown?